rupeshs/fastsdcpu/Readme.md

 or use  `start-webserver.sh` for Linux and  `start-webserver.bat` for Windows.

-Access API documentation at <http://localhost:8000/api/docs> .
+Access API documentation locally at <http://localhost:8000/api/docs> .

 Generated image is JPEG image encoded as base64 string.
 In the image-to-image mode input image should be encoded as base64 string.